New 42 day free trial

 Our online APIs and our Command-Line Interface can process hundreds of thousands of addresses in minutes (single-digit minutes) instead of the days of turnaround that some companies take to get your data back to you.
 At speeds like that, your validation is nearly instantaneous, and with one-at-a-time address lookups, it's so close to instantaneous you might think you're using an infinite improbability drive.

-We also offer address validation for international addresses, and our prices are easier to stomach than many other companies.
+We also offer address validation for international addresses, and our prices are easier to stomach than the other guys'.
 Most of all, though, we put a lot of effort into getting you off the ground quickly and keeping you running reliably.

-Smarty is despicably reliable at stomach-turning speeds, and we can still make the Kessel Run in under 12 parsecs.
+Smarty is loyally reliable at stomach-turning speeds, and we can still make the Kessel Run in under 12 parsecs.

 USPS web tools resources: